wjy1919da/covidDemoFirefox/HighlightDemo02020/ReadMe.md

 - Capture the user click activities and store it into extension storage

-- Store the user email and password into extension storage.
+- Store the user email and password into extension storage, push user's click activity into database.

 - If users did not login in, they can not access to highlight function.